eark-project/E-Ark-ERMS-export-bridge/README.md

-# Backend for the Alfresco Export Module
+# Backend for the ERMS Export Module

 This repository contains the code for the backend of the ERMS Export Module (EEM).
 A more elaborate description of the EEM can be found on the GitHub repository hosting the code for the [frontend](https://github.com/magenta-aps/erms-export-ui-module).